Frequently asked questions

 Please support us in our fight against childhood cancer.
 Any contribution, small or large, makes a difference and can help to improve the lives of children affected and their families.

-The most frequent types of cancer in children and adolescents are leukaemias (cancers of the blood), tumours of the brain and spinal cord, lymphomas (cancer of the lymph nodes) and neuroblastomas.
-These types of cancer account for almost three quarters of all cancers in children.
+The most frequent types of cancer in children and adolescents are leukaemias (cancers of the blood), tumours of the brain and spinal cord, lymphomas as well as neuroblastomas.
+These types of cancer account for almost three quarters of all cancers in children and adolescents.

-Childhood cancer is usually diagnosed with a combination of different diagnostic procedures.
-These include first and foremost tissue sampling (biopsy), where a small amount of the suspect tissue is removed and examined.
-Depending on the type of disease, blood tests, imaging procedures or bone marrow sampling may also be needed.
-Early and correct diagnosis is important in order to ascertain the appropriate treatment and increase the chances of recovery.
+Childhood cancer is usually diagnosed with a combination of different procedures.
+These include for example, imaging techniques (MRI and CT scans), tissue sampling (biopsies), and blood tests.
+Early and correct diagnosis is important in order to find the appropriate treatment and increase the chances of recovery.
 Once the diagnosis has been determined, checks are made to establish whether participation in a SPOG study is possible.

-The survival rate for children with cancer has improved significantly over the last few decades.
-In Switzerland, over 85% of children and adolescents can be successfully treated.
-This success is largely due to clinical cancer research, which has made major progress in recent decades and has significantly improved the survival rate and quality of life for those children affected.
+The survival rate for children and adolescents with cancer has improved significantly over the last few decades.
+In Switzerland, 87% of children and adolescents are alive 10 years after diagnosis.
+This success is largely due to clinical cancer research, which has made major progress in recent decades.
 But there's still lots to do.
 To advance research and give children and adolescents with cancer an even better chance of recovery, we need your support.

 You can support childhood cancer research by making a donation, or by organising your own fundraising.
 Close collaboration with your organisation or company, for instance within a corporate partnership, can also help to advance clinical research in the field of childhood cancer, thereby giving children and adolescents with cancer a future.
 You can find more information on the subject of donations under "Support us" in the main menu.
 If you are interested in a corporate partnership, you can find all the relevant information here below.

-International quality-controlled treatment optimisation studies help children and adolescents with cancer receive the best treatment and also benefit from the latest scientific findings and international expertise.
+International quality-controlled treatment optimisation studies help to ensure that children and adolescents with cancer receive the best treatment possible and also benefit from the latest scientific findings and international expertise.
 The studies also help to improve treatment for future patients.

 Doctors and researchers in SPOG are passionate about improving the chances of recovery and the quality of life for children and adolescents with cancer.

 Cancer comes about as the result of changes in the genetic material (DNA) of cells.
-Various factors may promote these changes, such as the natural process of ageing, lifestyle and hereditary factors.
+Various factors may promote these changes.
 Cancer cells replicate in an uncontrolled manner and penetrate into healthy tissue.
-Depending on the disease, they may also form subsidiary clusters, known as metastases, throughout the body.
-Cancer almost always affects the entire body, and may be life-threatening.
+Depending on the disease, they may also form clusters, known as metastases, throughout the body.
 There are many different types of cancer, which call for a variety of treatments.
-In the case of some cancers in children and adolescents, it is assumed that the degeneration of the first few cells takes place before birth.

-Clinical childhood cancer research involves conducting clinical studies and research projects to investigate the efficacy and safety of new treatments and therapies for children with cancer.
-Clinical studies are normally conducted in various phases, and serve to evaluate the safety and efficacy of medications and other courses of treatment.
-SPOG's clinical studies play an important role in developing new treatments for children and adolescents with cancer, and can help give them access to the latest, most advanced treatment options.
+Clinical childhood cancer research involves conducting clinical studies and research projects to investigate the efficacy and safety of new treatments and therapies for children and adolescents with cancer.
+SPOG's clinical studies play an important role in developing new treatments.
+In the studies, children and adolescents with cancer have access to the latest, most advanced treatments.

 SPOG conducts clinical studies and research projects to examine the efficacy and safety of new treatments and therapies.
 Through these studies, children and adolescents suffering from cancer gain access to the latest scientific findings and international expertise, thereby ensuring the best possible treatment.
-In addition, SPOG helps to make treatment effective but also as gentle as possible, to minimise short-term and long-term side effects and give young patients as good a quality of life as possible.
-The doctors and researchers involved in the SPOG network are passionate about improving the chances of recovery and quality of life for children and adolescents with cancer.
+The doctors and researchers involved in the SPOG network are passionate about improving the chances of recovery for children and adolescents with cancer and to minimise the long-term effects.

 Childhood cancer glossary